fkarg/fkarg.github.io/staged/extreme-ownership.md

 > "If you aren't winning, [..] then you aren't making the right decisions."

-> If frontline leaders and toops understand _why_, they can move forward, fully
+> If frontline leaders and troops understand _why_, they can move forward, fully
 > believing in what they are doing.

 > When personal agenda becomes more important than the team and the overarching